History of sound recording: Further developments

-Analog magnetic tape recording introduces noise, usually called "tape hiss", caused by the finite size of the magnetic particles in the tape.
+Analog magnetic tape recording introduces noise, usually called tape hiss, caused by the finite size of the magnetic particles in the tape.
 There is a direct tradeoff between noise and economics.
 Signal-to-noise ratio is increased at higher speeds and with wider tracks, and decreased at lower speeds and with narrower tracks.

 By the late 1960s, disk reproducing equipment became so good that audiophiles soon became aware that some of the noise audible on recordings was not surface noise or deficiencies in their equipment, but reproduced tape hiss.
-A few specialist companies started making "direct to disc recordings", made by feeding microphone signals directly to a disk cutter (after amplification and mixing), in essence reverting to the pre-War direct method of recording.
+A few specialist companies started making direct to disc recordings, made by feeding microphone signals directly to a disk cutter (after amplification and mixing), in essence reverting to the pre-War direct method of recording.
 These recordings never became popular, but they dramatically demonstrated the magnitude and importance of the tape hiss problem.

-Before 1963, when Philips introduced the Compact audio cassette, almost all tape recording had used the reel-to-reel (also called "open reel") format.
+Before 1963, when Philips introduced the Compact audio cassette, almost all tape recording had used the reel-to-reel format.
 Previous attempts to package the tape in a convenient cassette that required no threading met with limited success; the most successful was 8-track cartridge used primarily in automobiles for playback only.
 The Philips Compact audio cassette added much-needed convenience to the tape recording format and a decade or so later had begun to dominate the consumer market, although it was to remain lower in quality than open-reel formats.